lixo19858/GitBook-HyperliquidRecoveryBot/en/asset-recovery.md

 This is especially helpful when your address is flagged and you cannot access the official Hyperliquid interface.

-### 7-Step Recovery Process
+### Smart 7-Step Recovery Process

-The bot follows a standardized 7-step process:
+The bot intelligently executes the following steps based on your asset situation (steps with no assets are automatically skipped):

 **Step 1: Convert Spot Assets**
 - Sells all non-USDC tokens (ETH, BTC, etc.) in your spot account
 - Converts everything to USDC
+- Automatically skipped if no spot assets

 **Step 2: Transfer to Perpetual Account**
 - Moves all USDC from spot account to perpetual account
 - No fees for this internal transfer

-**Step 3: Close Perpetual Positions**
+**Step 3: Close and Convert Perpetual Positions**
 - Closes all your open perpetual contract positions
 - Converts to USDC
+- Automatically skipped if no positions

 **Step 4: Withdraw Vault Assets**
-- Withdraws assets from vaults (if you have any)
+- Withdraws unlocked assets from vaults
-- Skips locked assets (you'll need to wait for unlock period)
+- Locked assets are skipped (need to wait for unlock and run again)

 **Step 5: Process Staked Assets**
 - Unstakes your HYPE tokens (if you have any)
-- Note: Requires 1 day + 7 days waiting period
-- May need to run recovery multiple times
+- ⚠️ **Requires multi-stage recovery** (see "Staked Asset Recovery Process" below)

 **Step 6: Collect Service Fee**
-- Bot collects 0.5% service fee (minimum 1 USDC)
+- Deduct service fee: 0.5% (minimum 1 USDC)
+- Withdraw service fee to platform address (requires 1 USDC platform fee)

 **Step 7: Final Withdrawal**
 - Withdraws remaining USDC to your target address
-- 1 USDC Hyperliquid platform fee
+- Requires 1 USDC Hyperliquid platform fee

 ### Supported Asset Types